6851-2021/matrix-walker/README.md

 The deliverables of our project include:

 - code implementing a cache-oblivious $N\times N$ matrix using Hilbert and Z-indexing and their generalizations to higher dimensional tensors
-- analysis on asymptotic behavior (runtime and cache misses) of a generalized $k$dimensional tensor version of the data structure
+- analysis on asymptotic behavior (runtime and cache misses) of a generalized $k$ dimensional tensor version of the data structure
 - visualizing the cache and block accesses for small number of dimensions (definitely 2, maybe 3)
 - benchmarking our implementation by counting cache misses in normal operations (teleport, move, get)